In Depth: China’s Surging Auto Sales Mask an Industry in Crisis

 - SAIC Motor Corp.
 Ltd.

 - SAIC Motor Corp.
-Ltd. is a Chinese state-owned automaker.
-In July 2025, it publicly pledged to adhere to a revised regulation mandating payment to small and midsize suppliers within 60 days.
-This pledge came amid government intervention aimed at regulating market order in the NEV sector and curbing irrational competition.
+Ltd. (600104.SH) is a major state-owned Chinese automaker.
+Faced with current market challenges, including a price war and exploitation of suppliers, SAIC Motor Corp.
+Ltd. has publicly pledged to adhere to revised regulations mandating payment to small and midsize suppliers within 60 days.
+This action aligns with government intervention aimed at regulating market order and curbing irrational competition within the auto industry.

 - Dongfeng Motor Group Co.
 Ltd.

-- Dongfeng Motor Group Co.
-Ltd. is a Chinese state-owned automaker.
-A policy researcher from the company stated that the current state of China's auto market is partly due to an earlier government mindset encouraging rapid production expansion.
-A planned merger between Dongfeng Motor and Chongqing Changan Automobile Co.
-Ltd. failed earlier this year, impacting Beijing's broader consolidation plans for state-owned automakers.
+- As per a policy researcher from Dongfeng Motor Group Co.
+Ltd., the current state of China's auto market is partly a result of an earlier government development mindset that encouraged firms to "go big and go fast."
+They noted that "the blame is being placed squarely on the automakers."
+Additionally, a months-long plan to merge Dongfeng Motor and Chongqing Changan Automobile Co.
+Ltd. fell through earlier this year, affecting Beijing’s broader consolidation plan for state-owned automakers.

 - Chongqing Changan Automobile Co.
 Ltd.